M. Night Shyamalan Directed Movies Ranked

 Despite two hugely enjoyable films leading into this release, Glass didn’t have to deal with the same level of expectation that the next film in our list did, and it benefitted from our understanding that Shyamalan was playing out his own comic book lore for our enjoyment.

-Glass isn’t quite Unbreakable or Split, but this film does a fine job in concluding its trilogy.
+Glass isn’t quite Unbreakable or Split, but this film does a fine job of concluding its trilogy.

 5. The Village (2004)